 Services and Substantial Gainful Activity

 I'm disabled, and on Social Security, Medicare/Medicaid.
 I can not make too much money, nor can I accept any money outside of what little work I'm allowed to do while under the restrictions of substantial gainful activity.
 Otherwise, I will be punished if found out.
 This could come in the form of reduced coverage/financial aid, or I could be completely kicked off of them.
 I'm particularly worried about Medicare/Medicaid myself, as I can not afford my medications without them.
 Both myself and my family, along with millions of others, rely heavily on Medicare/Medicaid to cover prescription and healthcare costs.
 I don't know how many people will suffer and quite possibly die without said coverage.
 This is why we need a single payer healthcare system.
-We also need to address the hold Big Pharma has in our country and on our politicians.
+We also need to address the hold that the pharmaceutical industry has in our country and on our politicians.

 Transportation